uptane/uptane-standard/uptane-standard.md

 The Director MAY encrypt images for ECUs that require them, either by encrypting on-the-fly or by storing encrypted images in the repository.

 The Director repository SHALL implement storage which permits an automated service to write generated metadata files.
 It MAY use any filesystem, key-value store, or database that fulfills this requirement.

+The implementor MUST use the repository mapping metadata_verification {{repo_mapping_meta}} to list one or more Director repositories.

 #### Directing installation of images on vehicles